beastaugh/hatt/README.md

 ----------------------

-The following are all valid expression forms which can be parsed by Hatt, where ϕ and ψ are metalinguistic variables standing in for any valid expression.
-Note that Hatt accepts Unicode symbols for logical connectives.
-This is practical for example when wanting to copy-paste formulae from web browser - no need to rewrite to corresponding ASCII representations.
+The following are all valid expression forms which can be parsed by Hatt, where `ϕ` and `ψ` are metalinguistic variables standing in for any valid expression.
+Hatt accepts the standard Unicode symbols for logical connectives.
+This is useful when pasting example formulae from the web or using Hatt in `--pretty` mode.

 * Variables: `P`, `Q`, `a`, `b` etc.---basically anything in the character class `[a-zA-Z]`